espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

     ULP Coprocessor Wakeup
     ^^^^^^^^^^^^^^^^^^^^^^

     ULP coprocessor can run while the chip is in sleep mode, and may be used to poll sensors, monitor ADC or touch sensor values, and wake up the chip when a specific event is detected.
-ULP coprocessor is part of the RTC peripherals power domain, and it runs the program stored in RTC slow memory.
-RTC slow memory will be powered on during sleep if this wakeup mode is requested.
+ULP coprocessor is part of the RTC peripherals power domain, and it runs the program stored in RTC SLOW memory.
+RTC SLOW memory will be powered on during sleep if this wakeup mode is requested.
 RTC peripherals will be automatically powered on before ULP coprocessor starts running the program; once the program stops running, RTC peripherals are automatically powered down again.

     .. only:: esp32